By Linda Worton Jackson

 - Trade associations are hard at work advocating for small businesses, especially in the food and hospitality industries.
 Keep up with their efforts and offer support in any way you can.

-While we don’t know when this pandemic will be over, there are already relief options available to businesses.
-Be sure to stay up-to-dateas the federal government continues to roll out new stimulus packages and aid and contact your local government, trade associations and charities for help.
+While we don’t know when this pandemic will be over, there are already government relief for available to businesses.
+Be sure to stay up-to-date as the federal government continues to roll out new stimulus packages and aid.
+Also, contact your local government, trade associations and charities for help.

 Editor’s note: To watch Overproof’s webinar, How to Prepare for the Economic & Legal Impact of COVID-19, with a presentation by Linda, click here.
 After this webinar aired, the U.S. passed a $2 trillion coronavirus relief bill, for more information on this stimulus package, click here.
 For more information contact Linda Worton Jackson at [email protected] or visit pardojackson.com.